Rishabh5321/Rishabh5321/readme.md

 # Hello, I'm Rishabh! 👋

 Welcome to my GitHub profile!
-I'm passionate about open-source development and enjoy creating tools that make life easier for developers.
+I'm passionate about open-source development and enjoy creating tools that make life easier for everyone.

 ## 🚀 Projects